|

 Best of Salida - 4 Wheeling

-One of the best and most exciting ways to see the spectacular Colorado back country scenery is by four wheel drive.
-Whether you rent a vehicle, drive your own four wheeler or take a four wheel drive tour, you can expect a thrilling experience.
-The Salida/Buena Vista Area provides numerous trails with striking views of the Sawatch Range and Sangre de Cristo's as well as ghost town and mining district sites.
+The Rocky Mountain backcountry in the Salida area is vast and rugged.
+It only makes sense, then, to get the most out of your trip to this area by exploring it on a four-wheeler.
+Whether you drive your own four-wheeler, rent a vehicle, or take a four-wheel drive tour, you can expect no less than a thrilling experience.
+The Salida/Buena Vista Area provides numerous trails with amazing views of the Sawatch Range and Sangre de Cristo mountain ranges as well as fascinating ghost town and mining districts to explore.

 Mount Antero

-Go west of nathrop on CR 162 for about 10 miles to Alpine.
-Take CR 293 and proceed up this nine mile road.
-The road is extremely narrow with difficult water crossings and dangerous switchbacks.
-For experienced drivers only
+Go west of Nathrop on CR 162 for about 10 miles to Alpine.
+Take CR 293 and proceed up this 9-mile road.
+The road is extremely narrow with difficult water crossings and dangerous switchbacks and is thus recommended for experienced drivers only.

 Hancock Pass